williampeer/kafka-workshop/README.md

 Please find the introductory tasks under `./src/exercises/kotlin/tasks/`

+You may also view the web page shared by the organisers in order to see the other groups' progress.

 Once you have completed the task at hand or feel like moving on to the next task, you may check out the suggested solution in the `suggested_solutions/`-package.